Before you decide to have a gene test

 Before you can have a test, your doctor needs to work out if you have a strong enough family history for a referral to a specialist genetics clinic.

 Remember that having one person in your family who has had cancer doesn’t mean that there is a cancer gene running in your family.
 It depends on the circumstances.
 Cancer is a common disease.
-1 in 3 people in the UK get it at some point in their lives.
+1 in 2 people in the UK (50%) will get it at some point in their lives.
 And it is more common with increasing age.
-So having more than one elderly relative diagnosed with cancer does not necessarily mean that there is an increased cancer risk in your family.
+So having more than one elderly relative diagnosed with cancer does not necessarily mean there is an increased cancer risk in your family.

 Some people's family history means that a gene test is not suitable.
 This is most likely because you don't have a strong family history.
 If you have a family history of breast or bowel cancer and a gene test is not suitable your specialist may suggest you have screening.
 You can find out more about this in the screening section for each cancer type.